 I want to be the guy looking through the windshield, not the rearview mirror.
 But sometimes you can see better through the windshield if you look through the rearview mirror and look at some of the stuff that’s gone on.Robert Rodriguez

-Until I started keeping track of time, I lived like I was in a NASCAR race, speeding around without rearview mirrors.
+Until I started keeping track of everything I do, I lived like I was in a NASCAR race, speeding around without rearview mirrors.
 I didn’t risk looking back because it would slow me down.

-Keeping track of time doesn’t slow me down too much anyway.
+Keeping track of everything I do doesn’t slow me down too much anyway.
 Every time I move from one activity to the next, I log the time and a quick description of what I did.
 It takes maybe five to ten seconds each time and adds up to a couple of minutes a day total.

 Keep the Past Alive

 You ask your girlfriend or your wife, what did we do last year on your birthday?
 They won’t remember.
 A year goes by and you will not remember the details.
 You go back and you see the journals, it’s even better the second time.
 You live through it again and you realize the importance of it.Robert Rodriguez

 I regret not keeping any records of my early adulthood.